gonglixue/RAFT-tf/readme.md

-# RAFT-tf/tensorpack
+# RAFT-tensorflow/tensorpack

-This repository contains the tf-implementation(with tensorpack) for this paper:
+This repository contains the tensorflow-implementation(with tensorpack) for this paper:

 [RAFT:Recurrent All Pairs Field Transforms for Optifal Flow](https://arxiv.org/pdf/2003.12039.pdf)